rsdoiel/sqlish/README.md

 # Overview

-It occurred to me that JavaScript's chaining function calls would make it pretty easy to generate valid SQL statements.
-It offers the possibility for handling SQL dialect differences cleanly (e.g.
-MySQL versus SQLite quote escaping).
-I recently tried this approach in another project and it worked well.
-After doing a checking npmjs.org for other SQL generators I found I liked my approach best and thought others might too. sqlish is work as a NodeJS module as well as in web browser supporting SQLite and the MongoDB shell.
+JavaScript's ability to chaining function calls provides an nice semantic for generating SQL statments. sqlish takes this approach and attempts to be portable as well as simple to use.

 ## Advantages?